^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Gradually (starting from the 9-10th day of the cycle) the endometrium thickens, becomes more succulent, pale pink, the vessels are not visible.
-In the phase of late proliferation, the endometrium can be defined in certain areas in the form of thickened folds.
-You can inspect the ovaries of the fallopian tubes.
-It is important to note that in the normal menstrual cycle in the proliferation phase, the endometrium can have a different thickness depending on localization: thickened in the bottom and posterior wall of the uterus, thinner on the anterior wall and in the lower third of the uterine body.
+Gradually (starting from the 9th-10th day of the cycle), the endometrium thickens, becomes more juicy, pale pink, and the vessels are not visible.
+In the late proliferation phase, the endometrium can be determined in some areas as thickened folds.
+The mouths of the fallopian tubes can be examined.
+It is important to note that in a normal menstrual cycle, in the proliferation phase, the endometrium can have different thicknesses depending on the location: thicker in the bottom and back wall of the uterus, thinner on the front wall and in the lower third of the body of the uterus.

 Endometrium during menstruation.
-In the first 2-3 days of menstruation, the uterine cavity is filled with a large number of fragments of the endometrium from pale pink to dark purple, especially in the upper third.
+In the first 2-3 days of menstruation, the uterine cavity is filled with a large number of fragments of endometrium from pale pink to dark purple, especially in the upper third.

 You are reporting a typo in the following text: